Office Space Planning: 5 Top Tips

 3. Work With Your Team

 As your own space planner, you need to determine the best practices for your brand.
 If your business relies on meetings and discussing ideas, then you need to be sure your office design includes zones for collaboration.
-Now, your space planning methodologies are going to depend on the design of your office space.
+Now, your planning office space methodologies are going to depend on the design of your office space.
 You may have an open office plan that includes a separate break room or call center, as well as you may have several desks together in an open space.
-You can also keep it traditional with a standard table and office chairs in a separate conference room.
+You can also keep it traditional with office space planning standards table and office chairs in a separate conference room.
 When discussing an open office layout with your team, ask them what they’d prefer for collaboration.
-They may prefer space planning that allows them to use cubicles if need be.
+They may prefer planning office space that allows them to use cubicles if need be.
 The key is to keep the needs of the organization in mind.

 4. Keep Your Future Growth In Mind